Justin-Huber/Operating-Systems/README.md

 # Operating-Systems
-A repository containing details for operating system projects
+A repository containing details for the implementation of operating system projects